-How is the Wild Cat Index calculated?
+How does Basepaws calculate the Wild Cat Index?

-After Basepaws sequences your cat’s DNA, we compare your cat’s genome to other cats, big and small.
-For all the thousands of locations along your cat’s DNA that can be similar or different in wild and domestic cats, we record how many similarities your cat shares with different wild cats.
-Then we use this value to rank all Basepaws cats according to which cats have the most in common with different wild cats.
-The Wild Cat Index is a percentage value (for each wild cat) that tells you how your cat ranks in similarity against other Basepaws cats.
+After the Basepaws science team sequences your cat’s DNA, we compare your cat’s genome to other cats from our database, big and small.
+For all the thousands of locations along with your cat’s DNA that can be similar or different in wild and domestic cats, we record how many similarities your cat shares with different wild cats.
+According to this value, we get from the comparative analysis, we rank all Basepaws cats according to similarity to wild relatives – lions, tigers and such.
+The Wild Cat Index is a percentage value (for each wild cat) that tells you how your cat ranks in similarity to the wild relative against other Basepaws cats.

-Reasons for high percentage rankings:
+Reasons for high percentage rankings

 1. Random inheritance